 Matt and Jeffrey met over a decade ago working on a stop motion set building miniature mountains of trash.
 They quickly became fast friends and filmmaking partners working together on countless projects.
 They share a common spirit that anything is possible if you put your mind to it, and a restless energy to create.
 They founded The Barn in 2020 as a collaborative home for the furthering of the movie musical.

 Matt is a producer, writer, and lyricist with a penchant for musicals and puppets.
 He earned a degree in film from UC Santa Cruz and freelanced in Los Angeles before becoming an indentured servant to actor Rainn Wilson—who hasn’t stopped calling.
-He resides in South Pasadena with his four-legged best friend, Walter.
+He resides in Eagle Rock with his four-legged best friend, Walter.